 What About the Government and Its Agents, Are They Potential T-Bone Accident Defendants?

 T-Bone collisions, such as Stein v.
-Los Angeles, can be triggered by road construction that may have severed electrical cables controlling the phasing of stop and go traffic signals.
+Los Angeles, can be triggered by road construction that may have severed electrical cables controlling the stop and go traffic signals' phasing.
 Other times, deteriorating or improperly maintained infrastructure can lead to downed powerlines, electrical, and other mechanical failures that fail to warn drivers of peril while approaching traffic controls at intersections.

-And even if the other driver was aware of the dangers, a substantial portion of motorists will ignore the traffic signal failure, and blow through the intersection, often at high rates of speed.
+And even if the other driver was aware of the dangers, a substantial portion of motorists will ignore the traffic signal failure and blow through the intersection, often at high-speed rates.
 So, in that case, the City of L.A. could be liable for failure to repair and warn of traffic signal problems.
 Also, the other drivers may be partially responsible for failing to be careful.
 Either way, you'll need a lawyer to make sure you comply with all the special rules for multiple party claims and governmental/municipal defendants.

 How Can a Lawyer Help Prove Liability in Los Angeles T-Bone Accidents?

 In a typical T-Bone crash, proving which driver had the right of way into the lane of travel first is the key.
-All sides know their case hinges on who had access and whether or not another driver had a chance to reduce or mitigate the risks of the collision.
-In other words, the party deemed to have acted reasonably for the given situation is at a distinct advantage as a defense, or as a tool for proving fault.
+All sides know their case hinges on who had access and whether another driver had a chance to reduce or mitigate the collision risks.
+In other words, the party deemed to have acted reasonably for the given situation is at a distinct advantage as a defense or a tool for proving fault.
 As discussed above, an intensive physical examination of the accident scene is often necessary.
 For example, percipient witnesses working in nearby offices may have seen the accident, or may even have surveillance videos, or even records of complaints to the City of Los Angeles.